 For businesses like Facebook, though, not so much.
-After all, websites that are free for users and visitors have to make money somehow – and if ads aren’t showing, why would advertisers pay for them?
+After all, websites that are free for users and visitors have to make money somehow – and if you can block ads on Facebook, why would advertisers pay for them?

-In May 2016, 42% of Facebook Pages used paid ads – and that’s a lot of businesses to try to make happy!
+Millions of businesses use paid ads – and that’s a lot of businesses to try to make happy!

 Then there’s the matter of fairness.

-While different ad blocking plugins give users varying degrees of control over whether or not they see certain ads on certain sites, there’s also some question about what role those sites may play, as well.
+If you choose to adblock Facebook ads, the plugins give you varying degrees of control over whether or not you see certain ads.
+But there’s also some question about what role those sites may play.

 ABP, for example, has made money by charging major companies like Google, Microsoft, and Amazon to have their ads unblocked by the service.
 (Users can still manually choose to block them from their individual settings.)